Skip to main content

 A team of 5 that serves 60+ clients:

-• 1 agency owner / lead strategist (oversight, top 10 clients)
+• 1 agency owner / lead strategist (oversight, top accounts)

 • 2 strategists (15-20 clients each, reviewing AI output, setting content direction)